ASTRO logo

 Facts for Kids

-Malayalam is a Dravidian language spoken primarily in Kerala, India, with a rich tradition of literature and unique linguistic features, making it a vibrant part of Malayali culture.
+Malayalam is a prominent Dravidian language spoken mainly in Kerala, India, known for its rich literary tradition and diverse dialects.

 main image